wmbusmeters/wmbusmeters/README.md

     --c1 --t1 --s1 --s1m ... another way to set the link mode for the dongle
-    --listenvs=<meter_type> list the env variables available for the given meter type --listfields=<meter_type> list the fields selectable for the given meter type --logfile=<file> use this file instead of stdout --logtelegrams log the contents of the telegrams for easy replay --meterfiles=<dir> store meter readings in dir
+    --listenvs=<meter_type> list the env variables available for the given meter type --listfields=<meter_type> list the fields selectable for the given meter type --listmeters list all meter types
+    --listmeters=<search> list all meter types containing the text <search>
+    --logfile=<file> use this file instead of stdout --logtelegrams log the contents of the telegrams for easy replay --meterfiles=<dir> store meter readings in dir